Structural Dream Analysis

 The author has developed a narratological qualitative research method for analyzing dream series from analytical psychotherapies and extracting the core process of change in the course of the psychotherapy.

-This passage situates SDA within the broader project of Jungian psychotherapy effectiveness research, describing it as a narratological method for extracting the core change process from dream series.
+This passage situates SDA within the broader project of evidence-based Jungian research, describing it as a narratological instrument for mapping therapeutic change through dream series.

 Roesler, Christian, Evidence for the Effectiveness of Jungian Psychotherapy: A Review of Empirical Studies, 2013thesis